timeplus-io/proton-rust-client/Handover.md

 and add your crates.io API token as a Github secret.

 Once the release-plz is enabled, every push to main is added to a generated release PR.
-When the release PR is merged, a new release is fully automatically published to the cargo registry and the documentation is uploaded to rustdocs.org.
+When the release PR is merged, a new Github release is generated fully automatically, a new version is published to the cargo registry, and the documentation is uploaded to rustdocs.org.

 For details on how to configure release-plz, consult the documentation: https://github.com/MarcoIeni/release-plz